Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 The definitions and mapping are near identical copies of those found in the whitepaper.
 Sometimes slightly adjusted or amended to focus more on threat modelling instead of risk management.

-### Asset at risk
-Anything (tangible or intangible) capable of being owned or controlled to produce value can be referred to as an **asset at risk**.
-In cyber security contexts, this can an data, device, or other component of the environment that supports information-related activities.
-Mapping assets can be done with most or a combination of core elements in the ArchiMate specification.

 ### Risk
 **Risk** can be defined as the probably frequency and probable magnitude of future loss.
 Risk also includes the potential of a potentially undesirable outcome (loss) resulting from a given action, activity, and/or inaction foreseen and unforeseen.
 Mapping the concept of risk in ArchiMate can be done with the *assessment* concept.
 In a threat model however, risk itself is not commonly modelled.
 What is far more useful is to model individual threats, control measures, etc.